 All clinical courses require a B to pass.
 The grade of C is minimum for non-clinical courses.
 Cognate courses are mandatory and do require at least a C to pass the course.
-If a MSN student receives a failing grade (clinical or theory) in two (2) graduate courses, the student will be dismissed from the MSN program.
+If an MSN student receives a failing grade (clinical or theory) in two (2) graduate courses or receives two (2) Cs in a clinical or theory course, the student will be dismissed from the MSN program.
 If a post-MSN student fails two (2) courses, the student will be dismissed from the program.